TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/AimsunFromXTMF/AimsunController.md

     1. Filepath to network package file
     1. Name of the saved network (optional)
-1. Upon sending the data, the controller waits for the Aimsun bridge to return back a reponse of success or failure of the tool.
+1. Upon sending the data, the controller waits for the Aimsun bridge to return back a response of success or failure of the tool.
 1. The resulting information is then passed back to the XTMF accordingly

 ## Writing Custom Tools/Scripts